-Do you run a remote and extended IT team?
+Do you run a remote and extended IT, team?
 If so, you are not alone.
-These types of IT teams are becoming more and more popular today because of technology advances that have made the world a much smaller place.
+These types of IT teams are becoming more and more popular today because of technological advances that have made the world a much smaller place.
 Running these teams can age the remote and extended IT team.

 We will discuss the 10-best tools to manage your remote and extended IT teams, as they are available now.

 Despite the name, this is not a program that helps you slack off while working.
 Instead, it integrates a ton of features into one location for your entire team to use.
 Instead of sending countless emails to co-workers, all employees using the program can drop messages and files into Slack for others to see whenever they are online.

 Like Slack, Trello is another program that helps you manage your extended and remote IT team.
 Trello allows you to put together as many assignments as needed so your team knows what needs to be completed and when.
 You basically create cards that have all of the assignment information on them and then assign them out to respective employees.